Writer-IT/esphome_display_editor/README.md

 flutter run -d chrome
 ```

-To run various tests and analys also run in the pipeline:
+To run various tests and analysis also run in the pipeline:

 ```bash
 # Analyze the project on flaws